machinat/sociably/website/docs/embedded-webview.md

 Here are the steps to construct `WebviewClient` on front-end:

-1. Fill `authorizers` with the client authorizers from all supported chat platforms.
+1. Fill `authenticators` with the client authenticators from all supported chat platforms.
-2. If you need configs to construct client authorizers, use [`publicRuntimeConfig`](https://nextjs.org/docs/api-reference/next.config.js/runtime-configuration) features of next.js (need to export an empty `getServerSideProps`).
+2. If you need configs to construct client authenticators, use [`publicRuntimeConfig`](https://nextjs.org/docs/api-reference/next.config.js/runtime-configuration) features of next.js (need to export an empty `getServerSideProps`).
 The `next.config.js` might look like this:
 ```js
 module.exports = {
   publicRuntimeConfig: {